filamentphp/filamentphp.com/content/articles/alexandersix-handling-bulk-imports-in-filament.md

 to know their own (and each other's) User IDs.
 Instead, we should use something more easily known and still unique, like an email address!

-Right now, if we tried this, we would get an error from Laravel because there is no ID in the `users` table that looks like an email address.
+Right now, if we tried this, we would get an error from Laravel because no ID in the `users` table looks like an email address.
 However, Filament provides a way for us to fix this!

 ```php
 <?php